6 Soda Brands To Stay Away From Right Now

 Additionally, Coca-Cola was sued in the fall of 2020 for its plastic pollution by the Earth Island Institute and Plastic Pollution Coalition.
 Break Free From Plastic also named Coca-Cola the biggest plastic polluter on the planet in 2019.

-Like many other soda brands, Sun Drop contains sodium benzoate, yet another preservative that has shown serious carcinogenic properties, immune system weakening tendencies, and a penchant for promoting hyperactivity in adolescents.
+Like many other soda brands, Sun Drop contains sodium benzoate, a preservative that has shown serious carcinogenic properties and a penchant for promoting hyperactivity in adolescents when combined with synthetic food dyes.

 This synthetic chemical is woefully understudied, so we're still only scratching the surface of its potential health impact on humans.
 That said, one of its main ingredients (bromine) has been linked to a plethora of scary health developments like headaches, skin problems, and even memory loss.
 What we do know is that ingesting BVO results in lingering pieces of residue within body fat found in the brain, liver, and other organs.